Sourajit-M/glaucoma-detection-project/README.md

 Glaucoma is the leading cause of irreversible blindness worldwide, typically diagnosed by clinically assessing deformations in the optic disc and optic cup as quantified by the Cup-to-Disc Ratio (CDR).
 Early, automated detection is critical for scalable screening in resource-limited settings.

-This project provides a **fully reproducible research pipeline** spanning data exploration, classical and deep feature extraction, CNN classification, deep segmentation, explainability heatmaps, and statistically sound evaluation — all designed to be compared in a publication-quality format.
+This project provides a **fully reproducible research pipeline** spanning data exploration, classical and deep feature extraction, CNN classification, deep segmentation, explainability heatmaps, statistically sound evaluation — and a deployable **FastAPI backend** serving real-time inference via ONNX-exported models.

 ### Supported Datasets